 For example, let’s say you live in Santa Clara County but your child’s other parent lives in the city of Fresno, which is 150 miles from Santa Clara County.
 When your child returns to your home in Santa Clara County from their other parent’s home in Fresno, they will be required to quarantine for 14 days.
 If you have joint physical custody and your timeshare schedule, as set by your child custody and visitation order, gives you physical custody from Saturday at 8:00 PM to Wednesday drop-off at school, and gives your child’s other parent physical custody of your child from Wednesday pick-up from school till 8:00 PM Saturday night, then in order to comply with your child custody order your child would have to leave their place of quarantine before the 14 days are up.
 Under the most recent update from the Department of Public Health, this is completely permitted.

 However, while your child is at your home in Santa Clara County, they will be required to stay at home at all times with very few exceptions.
 If you need to take your child to the doctor, hospital, or any other Healthcare Facility, the Public Health Directive allows your child to temporarily leave their place of quarantine.
 Of course, if your child starts to show symptoms at any time, get them tested immediately and if your child comes up positive for Covid-19, do your best to work with the other parent to agree to a temporary schedule change that accommodates the 14-day quarantine requirement.

-If you find yourself unable to agree with your child’s other parent, it is in your best interest to immediately contact our office at 408-564-5674 or firstname.lastname@example.org to set up an initial free consultation.
+If you find yourself unable to agree with your child’s other parent, it is in your best interest to immediately contact trusted legal counsel for child custody matters from our office at 408-214-6366 or firstname.lastname@example.org to set up an initial free consultation.